What is Blockchain?

 The performance of marketing campaigns is notoriously difficult to gauge and track, as it involves multiple parties and layers of influence.
 So, having data and results publicly tracked and displayed using blockchain technology cuts down on the potential for fraud and tampering.

 Blockchain improves processes across a wide variety of industries and verticals, streamlining operations and allowing businesses to optimize.
-Most importantly, payment operations benefit from blockchain by enabling senders and receivers to publicly transact without the fear of losing money or revealing their identity if they wish to keep it private.
+Most importantly, payment operations benefit from blockchain by enabling senders and receivers to publically transact without the fear of losing money or revealing their identity if they wish to keep it private.

 Blockchain smart contracts can be used to automate asset transfers without the need for manual input, while providing an extra level of security to protect transfers.
 Since these contracts incorporate blockchain technology, they are decentralized, enabling equal authority for both parties.

-Overall, smart contracts limit possible errors in communication and workflow through their automation and accuracy, greatly reducing the possibility of corruption and mishandling by eliminating the middleman
+Overall, smart contracts limit possible errors in communication and workflow through their automation and accuracy, greatly reducing the possibility of corruption and mishandling by eliminating the middleman.

 Veem uses blockchain technology to make payments faster and safer than ever before.